3 Nanoscale: modeling molecular motors

 Recently Chaintron, Caruel, and Kimmig (2023) a published a slightly modified formulation of the Huxley-Hill model, see Figure 3.8.
 In this new formulation, called the h-model, the state of the myosin motor is characterized by three stochastic variables:

-• \(X_{t}\), the position of the head with respect to the myosin enchor on the thick filament,
+- \(X_{t}\), the position of the head with respect to the myosin enchor on the thick filament,

-• \(\alpha_{t}\), the attachment state (\(\alpha_{t}=0\) is the motor is detached and \(\alpha_{t}=1\) if it is attached),
+- \(\alpha_{t}\), the attachment state (\(\alpha_{t}=0\) is the motor is detached and \(\alpha_{t}=1\) if it is attached),

 The main difference with the original formulation is that the position of the nearest biding \(h_{t}\) site is not anymore defined with respect to the anchor on the thick filament, see Figure 3.6.
-The two models are linked formally by the relation \(s_{t} = X_{t} + h_{t}\).2 Upon attachment, the variable \(h_{t}\) jumps to 0 so that \(X_{t}=s_{t}\) after attachment.
+The two models are linked formally by the relation \(s_{t} = X_{t} + h_{t}\).3 Upon attachment, the variable \(h_{t}\) jumps to 0 so that \(X_{t}=s_{t}\) after attachment.

-2 Note that here \(s(t)\) is the distance between the anchor on the myosin filament and the site closest to \(X_t\), which is different from the Huxley-Hill model.
+3 Note that here \(s(t)\) is the distance between the anchor on the myosin filament and the site closest to \(X_t\), which is different from the Huxley-Hill model.

 The consequence of this seemingly innocent change is that the myosin head can now attach to any site on the real axis without having to resolve to an explicitly multi-site formulation like for instance in (Kimmig, Chapelle, and Moireau 2019; Månsson 2019).
 Using a multi-site model comes at the price of having to define four rates per additional site.
 While we still enforce the myosin head to interact with only one site at a time, it can now be any site with still only four rates to calibrate.

-In (Chaintron, Caruel, and Kimmig 2023), we present this model in details using the concept of Poisson random measures3, and explain the conditions of its well posedness.
-We adapt the detailed balance condition (3.2) and show the ensuing compatibility with the second principle.
-We then propose a reduction strategy that allows to eliminate the variable \(h_t\).
+In (Chaintron, Caruel, and Kimmig 2023), we present this model in details using the concept of Poisson random measures4, and explain the conditions of its well posedness.
+We adapt the detailed balance condition (3.2) and show the ensuing model’s compatibility with the second principle.
+We then propose a reduction strategy that allows to adiabatically eliminate the variable \(h_t\).
 The resulting reduced model has only two degrees of freedom, namely \(s\) and \(\alpha\), like the Huxley-Hill model.
 The associated PDE formulation is analog to Equation 3.1 with a correction term.
 This shows that by extrapolation, more complex chemical-mechanical models (i.e. with more states) could be reformulated using this new framewotk.
 The paper also provide numerical illustrations of the h-model and of its reduced version.

-3 The interested reader can find a short pedagogical introduction to the concept of Poisson Random measured in section 2.2 of (Chaintron et al. 2023).
+4 The interested reader can find a short pedagogical introduction to the concept of Poisson Random measured in section 2.2 of (Chaintron et al. 2023).

 3.4.2 Continuous model of the working stroke